 - All alcoholic beverage use by sorority and fraternity members, in the context of chapter activity, is additionally subject to policies as promulgated by their respective governing bodies.

 - Student athletes are subject to additional policies as promulgated by the UNI Athletics in the Athletics Code of Conduct.

 B. UNI Events

 Students who are of legal drinking age may possess or consume alcohol at UNI events in accordance with the provisions outlined in Section III of this policy.

 C. Living spaces on University property

 Students who are of the legal drinking age and who live on University property, including residence halls, on-campus apartments, and other university rental properties, may possess or consume alcohol in their living space.
 If none of the students assigned to a living space is of the legal drinking age, alcohol is not permitted in the living space.
 This includes empty alcohol containers.
-Students living in residence halls or on-campus apartments are also subject to further guidelines as defined in the Department of Residence’s A-Z Guide and the Terms and Conditions of the On-Campus Community Standards and Housing and Dining Contract.
+Students living in residence halls or on-campus apartments are also subject to further guidelines as defined in the UNI Housing & Dining A-Z Guide and the Terms and Conditions of the On-Campus Community Standards and Housing and Dining Contract.

 Students assigned to a living space who are of the legal drinking age may possess or consume alcohol according to the following guidelines:

 - Students living in the residence halls may only consume alcohol in their rooms with the room door closed.